top of page

 This creates a double bind:

-Withdraw and be overlooked, rely on the quality of your work and find your influence quietly plateauing.
+• Withdraw and be overlooked: Rely on the quality of your work and find your influence quietly plateauing.

 Here are a few suggestions on how:

-Shift from constant presence to curated presence: You don’t need to be in every room, but in the right rooms with the right message.
+• Shift from constant presence to curated presence: You don’t need to be in every room but in the right rooms with the right message.

-Leverage storytelling over self-promotion: Instead of “selling” yourself, tell the story of your work and your values.
+• Leverage storytelling over self-promotion: Instead of “selling” yourself, tell the story of your work and your values.
 This invites credibility through an authentic connection.

-The Leadership We Risk Overlooking
+The Credible Leaders We May Be Overlooking

 If credibility continues to be equated with charisma, we risk losing some of the room’s most thoughtful, principled voices, not because they lack value but because they refuse to perform it.

 Introverts are not failing to lead.
 They are failing to fit a narrow model of leadership that equates confidence with volume.
-We must create room for other forms of presence grounded in reflection, consistency, and meaningful contribution.
+We must create space for other forms of presence grounded in reflection, consistency, and meaningful contribution.

 Quiet doesn’t mean invisible.
 Credibility should never come at the cost of authenticity.